Supersonic-Sites/MEZStudiobeaute/content/en/laser-treatments.md

       the roots within those hair follicles.
 The laser energy kills the roots of the hair that are in the growth phase at the time of the treatment.</p>'
     faqs:
-      - question: "Is Soprano ice platinum good for hair removal? "
+      - question: "Is The Spirit Active 918 good for hair removal? "
-        answer: The Soprano ICE Laser system is the safest method of laser hair removal for all skin types, including darker skin tones where melanin is much more sensitive to the heat used by lasers.
+        answer: The Spirit Active 918 system is the safest method of laser hair removal for all skin types, including darker skin tones where melanin is much more sensitive to the heat used by lasers.
-      - question: "Is Soprano Ice platinum painful? "
+      - question: "Is Spirit Active 918 platinum painful? "
-        answer: "The Soprano ICE laser hair removal system for the simple reason that it is virtually pain free.
-The system uses ICE™ technology to cool the skin’s surface which helps to prevent overheating and discomfort caused by the laser.
+        answer: "The Spirit Active 918 laser hair removal system for the simple reason that it is virtually pain free.
 Most clients only experience a gentle warming sensation in the area being treated which is much less compared with other types of laser hair removal. "
       - question: To be sure that a laser hair removal machine is good for me, should I get a patch test?
         answer: "Even if you have had laser hair treatment in the past it is always